What (Exactly) Is A Literature Review?

 Unfortunately, there’s no generic universal answer for this one.
 The structure of your literature review will depend largely on your topic area and your research aims and objectives.

 You could potentially structure your literature review chapter according to theme, group, variables chronologically or per concepts in your field of research.
+We explain the main approaches to structuring your literature review here.
 In general, it’s also a good idea to start wide (i.e. the big-picture-level) and then narrow down, ending your literature review close to your research questions.
 However, there’s no universal one “right way” to structure your literature review.
 The most important thing is not to discuss your sources one after the other like a list – as we touched on earlier, your literature review needs to synthesise the research, not summarise it.

 Ultimately, you need to craft your literature review so that it conveys the most important information effectively – it needs to tell a logical story in a digestible way.
 It’s no use starting off with highly technical terms and then only explaining what these terms mean later.
 Always assume your reader is not a subject matter expert and hold their hand through a journey of the literature while keeping the functions of the literature review chapter (which we discussed earlier) front of mind.